March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 That’s why Dogen Zenji says, “You throw away yourself into the Buddha’s world, then you are drawn in by Buddha’s world, without using your effort.”

-Because, climbing the mountain, in the beginning you use intention and purpose, and through experiencing lots of complicated procedure, but the more you devote yourself into the rock mountains, and then finally you forget yourself, you go beyond time, and finally between the rock mountain and you, very nice communication between, kind of energies.
-And then finally, even though you don’t use any effort, you just climb the mountains.
-So finally, you can stop it.
+Because, climbing the mountain, in the beginning you use intention and purpose, […] lots of complicated procedure.
+But the more you devote yourself into the rock mountains, finally you forget yourself, you go beyond time, and finally between the rock mountain and you, [there is] very nice communication, kind of energies.
+And then finally, even though you don’t use any effort, you just climb the mountain.

 So who climbs the mountains?
 Mountain climbs the mountains.
 That’s it, finally.